PopradiArpad/learn-js/paradigms/oop-and-fp.md

 1. Functions are objects (_JavaScript supports it_)
-2. Input is immutable (_No JavaScript support, it must be forced by the programmer_) means the input data are decoupled from any function execution.
+2. Input is immutable (_No JavaScript support, it must be forced by the programmer_)
 3. Output is determined by the input.
 4. Input and output are well typed (_No JavaScript support, and it's often not needed to do something useful_) means the compiler can check the correctness of the input usage and the type of the output.

 Take care that in JavaScript a called function can have input in 3 ways:
-* through its arguments (set/fixed parameters)
+* through its arguments
 * through 'this'
-* through its closure (lexical scope attached to the function call)
+* through its scope

 ### The advantages of Functional Programming